-Clicks from Cuvier's beaked whale, Gervais' beaked whale, Sowerby's beaked whale, and Kogia spp. were detected.
+Clicks from Cuvier's beaked whale, Gervais'/ True's beaked whale, Sowerby's beaked whale, and Kogia spp. were detected.
 No Blainville's beaked whales were detected.
-Further details on each species' presence from June 2018 to September 2019 are given below.
+Further details of each species' presence from June 2018 to May 2019 are given below.